What is Title 24 in California?Posted on: October 22, 2020 in Title 24

 In California, if you’re planning a new business building or renovating an existing one, you’ll need your project to comply with Title 24 of the California Energy Code.
 This code lays out requirements that help make businesses more energy efficient, cost effective and eco-friendly.

-The list of requirements under Title 24 may seem lengthy and complex.
+The list of requirements to become Title 24 compliant may seem lengthy and complex.
 Fortunately, a little reading and professional guidance can point you in the right direction.
-The guide below will provide a Title 24 summary and discuss the requirements and acceptance testing for commercial buildings.
+The guide below will provide a summary of Title 24 in California and discuss the requirements and acceptance testing for commercial buildings.

 Table of Contents